Convert Text File to CSV using Python (example included)

 Step 1: Install the Pandas package

-If you haven’t already done so, install the Pandas package.
-You may use the following command to install the Pandas package under Windows:
+If you haven’t already done so, install the Pandas package using this command:

 pip install pandas